alogic0/pi-birthdays/README.md

 # pi-birthdays
 The places in the Pi number where all dates (1902-2020) appear.

-The language of scripts is Bash.
+It's written in Bash.
 The scripts worked during 5 days
 mostly in night.

 Thank to the site http://www.subidiom.com/pi/